 God will use us to help others heal and find opportunities for advancement.

 P: Peace of Christ.
-Promote peace by pointing others to the peace that can be found with a personal relationship with Christ.
+Promote peace by pointing others to the peace that can be found in a personal relationship with Christ.
 Philippians 4:6-7 reminds us that we don’t need to worry about anything!
-That’s easy to say, but much more difficult to put into action.
+That’s easy to say but much more difficult to put into action.

 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.Philippians 4:6-7